 Tomatoes are one of the best loved and most consumed fruits around the world and the many health benefits of tomatoes are second to none.
+In fact, of all the non-starchy ‘vegetables, Americans consume more tomatoes and tomato products than any others.
 Organic tomatoes are fairy easy to grow and do well in backyard gardens as well as container gardening.
 The taste of home-grown heirloom tomatoes is unparalleled especially when compared to the tasteless grocery store varieties.
-As far as I am concerned, a bite from a freshly picked heirloom tomato is something that everyone should get to experience at least once in their lifetime.
+As far as many tomato-lovers are concerned, a bite from a freshly picked heirloom tomato is something that everyone should get to experience at least once in their lifetime.

 Related: Simple & Easy Pico De Gallo Recipe